FastAPI Fundamentals: Data Serialization and Pydantic

 @app . post ( '/pies' ) def create_pie ( request ): data = request . json () required_fields = [ 'name' , 'calories' , 'description' , 'ingredients' ] if not set ( required_fields ) . issubset ( data . keys ()): return HTTPError ( 'Missing fields!' ) save_pie_to_database ( data )

 Even worse, we need to check to make sure the type of the data is correct.
-What if the data is actually sent until the horse is well on the walk. calories
+What if the client which field they are studied very often. calories

 ?
 Saving to the database will fail.
 So we add another check: